msgtn/r0b0/README.md

 - Portability.
 Like Blossom's codebase, this framework should run virtually identically on a macOS laptop (how Blossom was wired most of the time), Linux computer, or Raspberry Pi.
 For the Leica MPi, the code runs on a Raspberry Pi Zero W,
 - Parity with Blossom's codebase.
 By the end of my PhD, Blossom could be remotely controlled through an `ngrok`-tunneled mobile webpage for the final 'phase' of my PhD: [variable-perspective telepresence evaluations](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=LzEyxcsAAAAJ&citation_for_view=LzEyxcsAAAAJ:0EnyYjriUFMC).
 - Extensibility.
 I only add new gadgets as they are available to me, e.g. MIDI controllers I own, joysticks, my Nintendo Switch controllers, etc. Adding new gadgets should be as simple as defining new classes in `r0b0.gadgets` and new configs in `config.gadgets`.
 - Modularity through ignorance.
 Each Gadget neither knows nor cares about the other Gadgets in the network.
-Communication is facilitated by user-defined message functions.
+Communication is facilitated by user-defined translation functions that connect Gadgets.

 ## Structure
-The metaphor I held in mind comes from connecting musical instruments into performance setups (which I often found more fun than actually playing the instruments).
+The metaphor I held in mind comes from connecting musical instruments (`Gadget`s) into performance setups (`Rig`s) wired with `Cable`s.
 HID devices ('`Gadget`s') connect to form `Rig`s, [socket](https://socket.io)-connected networks of devices that emit and handle events.
 Gadgets are unaware of each other.
-The interesting bits happen in message functions: small functions that translate information from input events into instructions for output events.
+The interesting bits happen in `Cable`s: small functions that translate information from input events into instructions for output events.
-By example, a `cc2motor` message function would translate a `midi_cc` event from the turning of a MIDI controller's knob into a `motor_position` event to actuate a robot's motor.
+For example, a `cc2motor` Cable would translate a `midi_cc` event from the turning of a MIDI controller's knob into a `motor_position` event to actuate a robot's motor.
+Building a Rig consists of:
+- Creating Gadget classes.
+- Defining Gadget configs.
+- Defining Rig configs.
+- Creating Cable functions.

-The following subsections provide overviews of each component; more detail and technical information are available within each module's respective README (e.g. `r0b0/gadgets/README.md`)
+The following subsections provide overviews of each component; more detail and technical information are available within each module's respective README (e.g. `r0b0/gadgets/README.md`) and in `/docs`.

-### Gadgets
+## Gadgets
 A `Gadget` is a modular component that represents devices: robots (e.g. [Dynamixel motors](https://www.robotis.us/dynamixel-xl330-m288-t/), Arduino-controlled systems through PyFirmata), MIDI controllers (e.g. [Akai MPK Mini](https://www.akaipro.com/mpk-mini), [Teenage Engineering OP-Z](https://teenage.engineering/products/op-z)), phones (through browsers).
 `Gadget`s subclass `socketio.Client` and connect to the `Host`, through which they pass their respective `Messages` to other `Gadget`s.
 Gadget configurations are stored as `*.yaml` files within `config/gadgets`.